Desbeers/Chord-Provider/README.md

 - It has a 'highlighted TextEditor'.
 - It can transpose a song; however, only in the View.
 The document will not be changed and that's on purpose.
 - You can 'define' a Capo but that will not change any notes; again on purpose.
-- You can click on a chord diagram and it will open s Sheet with all known versions.
+- You can click on a chord diagram and it will open a Sheet with all known versions.
 - It can export your song to a PDF document.
+- It can play songs when stored next to the ChordPro file.

 ### macOS